dimitri-nicolo/calico/maintenance/performance/ebpf/enabling-ebpf.md

 - The underlying network must be configured to allow VXLAN packets between {{site.prodname}} hosts (even if you normally use IPIP or non-overlay for Calico traffic).
 In eBPF mode, VXLAN is used to forward Kubernetes NodePort traffic, while preserving source IP.  eBPF mode honours the Felix `VXLANMTU` setting (see [Configuring MTU]({{ site.baseurl }}/networking/mtu)).
-- A stable way to address the Kubernetes API server.
-Since eBPF mode takes over from kube-proxy, {{site.prodname}}
-  needs a way to reach the API server directly.

 - The base [requirements]({{site.baseurl}}/getting-started/kubernetes/requirements) also apply.

 > **Note**: The default kernel used by EKS is not compatible with eBPF mode.
 If you wish to try eBPF mode with EKS,